 How to remove them from the package:

-Using a bodkin will help speed up the removal process without damaging them by using your fingers to tear them off.
+Using a bodkin will help speed up the removal process without damaging them.

 Creating a dubbing loop for security: